Bayesian Dynamic Quantile Model Averaging: Predicting US inflation when causality changes

-Figure \ref{fig:inflation_ExpNumbReg} plots the expected number of regressors $\mathbb{E}\left( S_{t}\right) $ for three different quantile confidence levels $\tau =\left( 0.25,0.50,0.75\right) $.
-It is worth noting that the average number of predictors considers both the significant and irrelevant regressor while Figures \ref{fig:inflation_InclProb}-\ref {fig:inflation_RegDyn} only consider those regressor that should be included at least once in the dynamic regressor set.
-This explains why $\mathbb{E} \left( S\right) $ is expected to be on average slightly larger than the number of relevant regressors included in Figures \ref {fig:inflation_InclProb}-\ref{fig:inflation_RegDyn}.
-Inspecting Figure \ref {fig:inflation_ExpNumbReg}, we note that the shrinkage reduces as the quantile confidence level increases.
-This essentially confirms the intuition, meaning that the number of predictors which are relevant to explain higher inflation levels is, on average, larger than that for low inflation level.
-Moreover, we note that for the median regression, $\mathbb{E }\left( S_{t}^{0.5}\right) $ is larger than what was found by \cite{KooKor12} for the same dataset and for the same period.
-A possible explanation for this difference relies on the robustness properties of the median dynamic regression with underweights observations in the extreme tails reducing the variance that enters into the Kalman filter predicting equations.
-The proposed probability estimates are expected to be more efficient than those based on conditional mean regression.
-It is worth adding that for all the considered quantile levels, $\mathbb{E}\left( S_{t}^{0.25}\right) $ changes over time and converges to a stable level after few periods.
+The expected number of regressors $\mathsf{E}\left( S_{t}\right)$, where $S_{t}^{k}$ denotes the number of regressors included in model $k=1,2,\dots ,K$ at each point in time $t=1,2,\dots ,T$, provides insight into the average number of predictors included by BDQMA at time $t$.
+Fig. \ref{fig:inflation_ExpNumbReg} illustrates $\mathsf{E}\left( S_{t}\right)$ for all the quantile confidence levels $\tau =\left(0.10,0.25,0.50,0.75,0.90\right)$.
+It is important to note that the average number of predictors takes into account both significant and irrelevant regressors, while Figures \ref{fig:inflation_RegDyn}-\ref{fig:inflation_InclProb} only consider regressors that should be included at least once in the dynamic regressor set.
+Hence, the expected value $\mathsf{E}\left(S_{t}\right)$ tends to be slightly larger on average than the number of relevant regressors included in Figures \ref{fig:inflation_InclProb}-\ref{fig:inflation_RegDyn}.
+Examining Fig. \ref{fig:inflation_ExpNumbReg}, we observe that the shrinkage increases as the quantile levels deviate further from the median.
+This observation aligns with intuition, indicating that the number of predictors relevant for explaining higher and lower inflation levels is, on average, lower than those for the median.
+Furthermore, we notice a noteworthy difference in the expected number of relevant predictors ($\mathsf{E}\left( S_{t}^{0.5}\right)$) between median and mean regression for the same dataset and period.
+Specifically, $\mathsf{E}\left( S_{t}^{0.5}\right)$ is considerably larger for the median regression.
+This disparity can be attributed to the robustness properties of the median dynamic regression, which underweights observations in the extreme tails, thereby reducing the variance that affects the Kalman filter predicting equations.
+Consequently, the proposed probability estimates are expected to exhibit greater efficiency compared to those derived from conditional mean regression.
+It is noteworthy that for all considered quantile levels, $\mathsf{E}\left( S_{t}^{0.25}\right)$ varies over time and eventually converges to a stable level after a few periods.
+This convergence underscores the dynamic nature of predictor relevance and highlights the importance of considering temporal dynamics in regression analysis.
+In conclusion, it is noteworthy that the average number of relevant predictors follows a distinct pattern.
+It increases, reaching its peak around mid-2019, then begins to decline until the end of 2022, and subsequently rises again during the Russian-Ukraine crisis for all quantile levels.
+Conversely, it remains relatively stable for the mean.
+This observation suggests that the BDQMA method effectively captures the intricate dynamics of the relationships between explanatory variables and the response variable over time, surpassing the capabilities of traditional mean-based approaches.